-Deforestation is a significant global environmental issue, but also has consequences for humans and wildlife.
+Deforestation is an issue that has consequences for humans and wildlife.

 In this guide, we look at what deforestation is, what causes it, where it occurs the most, rates of deforestation, the effects and problems, and potential solutions.

 Deforestation can be described as mainly the clearing of forest land, or land with trees on it – for non forest use (farming, ranches, logging etc.)

 The main direct cause of deforestation is the clearing of land for the purposes of agriculture and farming (subsistence farming is responsible for 48% of deforestation and commercial agriculture is responsible for 32%).
 In some parts of the world – temperate rainforests are heavily logged for their timber

 Other less direct causes might include the perceived or real economic and social value of rainforests, lax forest management, deficient environmental laws, population growth (and the need to support a growing population with food and other resources), corrupt or incompetent governments, power and income inequalities between countries and communities, + other factors